Princess Crown: Legacy

 Due to the commercial failure of Princess Crown, Kamitani's team was blacklisted in the game industry, which hampered Kamitani's future career for some time.
 Shortly after the game's release, Atlus Kansai was dissolved and several staff members went on to found Noise Factory.
 Atlus and Sega would go on to collaborate on multiple projects following Princess Crown.

 Kamitani founded Vanillaware with former Atlus staff members and produced Odin Sphere for the PlayStation 2; Odin Sphere was a critical and commercial success, establishing both Vanillaware and Kamitani in the gaming industry.
 Both Odin Sphere and Vanillaware's next game Muramasa: The Demon Blade were designed as spiritual successors to Princess Crown, with the former evolving its narrative and the latter its gameplay.

 A sequel to Princess Crown was being drafted by Kamitani during the later development phase and into 1998.
 Intended as a 3D title for Sega's Dreamcast, the project was cancelled following the commercial failure of Princess Crown and dispersal of Atlus Kansai.
-Early artwork created by Kamitani for the game was later repurposed for Fantasy Earth Zero, on which Kamitani served as art director.
+Early artwork created by Kamitani for the game was later repurposed for Fantasy Earth: The Ring of Dominion, on which Kamitani served as art director.
 The sequel was eventually redesigned by Kamitani as the 2D action role-playing game Dragon's Crown, and was released in 2013 to critical and commercial success.